 Hard Disk Drive / Solid State Drive

 Since RAM is temporary, your computer needs a place to store data permanently.
 That’s where the hard drive comes in.
 The traditional hard drive consists of several spinning platters with an arm that physically writes data to the disk.
-However, these drives are slow and are starting to be replaced by the faster solid-state drives.
+However, these drives are slow and have been replaced by faster solid-state drives.

 Solid-state drives consist of flash memory, like your smartphone or flash drive.
 They are much faster than traditional hard disk drives, though cost more for the increased efficiency.
 Both types of drives come in various sizes to suit different needs.